lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 Tap on `Ctrl-C` to stop the `ping`.

-TODO: How to install SSH key and the above script on PinePhone via SD card or Bluetooth
+TODO: How to install SSH key on PinePhone via SD card or Bluetooth

-When we press PinePhone's power button to switch off PinePhone, we'll see ths amusing message...
+When we press PinePhone's power button to switch off PinePhone, we'll see ths amusing message from olden times...

 ![Powering off PinePhone](https://lupyuen.github.io/images/wayland-halt.jpg)